UHDanke/gd_docs/editor/autobuild.md

 Identical templates are merged into one single variation.
 All object properties, such as groups, layers, z order, extra options are saved within templates.
 Due to this it can sometimes be difficult to identify near identical templates in the variations browser.
 When using Create on a layer, the created objects will use the current layer instead.
-This does not apply for Layer 2 or on the "All" Layer.
+This does not apply for Editor L2 or on the "All" Layer.
 All blocks, besides other smart blocks, can be part of a template \- including triggers.
 It is not possible to template smart blocks, as they are ignored when using **Template**.
 Since they are ignored, the object properties of smart blocks do not matter when templating.